Yeti-Media/anakin-daemons/README.txt

 -oTCP <i> <p>	:	send output to IP i and port p using a TCP socket -oDTCP <i> <p>	:	send output to IP i and port p using a TCP socket
 			message lines are separated with <end> and end of message is marked with <end>
+-oHTTP		:	if iHTTP is used then this must be used as well

 Requests :